HasnainRaz/SemSegPipeline/README.md

                              shuffle=True)

 # Initialize the data queue
-for image, mask in daatset:
+for image, mask in dataset:
   # Do whatever you want now, like creating a feed dict and train your models,
   # You can also directly feed in the tf tensors to your models to avoid using a feed dict.